gopalsarkar-dev/prepsage/README.md

 PrepSagr is a smart learning platform designed to help users prepare for technical interviews, and skill development.

-PrepSagr built on Monolithic Architecture for simplicity and user-friendly interface.
+PrepSagr is a Full-Stack project built on Monolithic Architecture for simplicity and user-friendly interface.

 ## Getting Started